-- Smoking is generally allowed only on the outdoors decks.
+- Smoking is generally allowed only on the outdoor decks.

 - Recommended tipping on river cruise boats in Europe is generally $5 for cabin crew and $9 for wait staff per day.
 On some lines such as Tauck World Discovery and A-rosa all gratuities are included in the cruise price.

 - Cruises on the Rhine can be as short as three days but a week is more common.
-Amawaterways have a spectacular three-week cruise that include the Rhine and Danube river basins.
+Amawaterways have a spectacular three-week cruise that includes the Rhine and Danube river basins.

-- Short two-day, one-night cruses are sometimes offered during the Christmas season, especially with departures from Strasbourg, Frankfurt and Cologne.
+- Short two-day, one-night cruises are sometimes offered during the Christmas season, especially with departures from Strasbourg, Frankfurt and Cologne.